What is the Child Finding Process in Arizona?

 - The evaluation process that the school will use to determine whether the program is working

 What Services Are Available Under a 504 Plan in Arizona?

 The services available under a 504 Plan in Arizona vary from student to student.
 The plan is supposed to be designed specifically for the student’s needs.

 However, schools must include some essential services in every 504 Plan.
 These include:

 Is A Medical Diagnosis Required for An Arizona 504 Plan?

-Over the years, the issue of whether a medical diagnosis is required for an Arizona 504 plan has been debated.
+Over the years, people have debated the issue of whether schools require a medical diagnosis from the student for an Arizona 504 plan.
 However, the law is clear on this matter.
 According to the Americans with Disabilities Act (ADA), a student is only eligible for a 504 plan if they have a disability that limits their ability to participate in school activities.
 So, while a medical diagnosis isn’t required, it can help determine whether a student is eligible for a 504 plan.